 Effective April 4 (Easter Sunday) restaurants can resume bar service, alcohol service will be allowed without a food purchase and the curfew for removing alcoholic drinks from tables will be lifted.
 The indoor dining capacity will be raised to 75% for those restaurants currently self-certified and those that undergo the self-certification process, which involves agreeing to strictly comply to all public health safety guidelines and orders.

 The NCAA final is scheduled for April 5 in Indianapolis.
-March Madness is always one of the top events for sports betting.
+March Madness is always one of the top events for sports betting in PA.